 About Gregg Jaclin

-Based in Princeton, New Jersey, Gregg Jaclin is a seasoned consultant and attorney who focuses on financing, mergers, acquisitions, and securities issues.
-Throughout his career, Gregg has shifted away from traditional legal representation and become more of a resource to companies with entrepreneurial acumen including, small businesses across the United States.
+Based in Princeton, New Jersey, Gregg Jaclin is a seasoned consultant who focuses on financing, mergers, acquisitions, and securities issues.
+Throughout his career, Gregg has shifted away from traditional legal representation and become more of a resource to individuals with an unshakeable entrepreneurial acumen, as well as small businesses across the United States.
 This is because Gregg recognizes how difficult it is to raise capital, survive, and thrive in the fiercely competitive business environment, and hopes to help others fulfill their passions.

-Upon completing his legal education, Gregg was first an associate at Anslow & Jaclin, LLP and quickly became a partner, where he focused on securities involving reverse mergers, venture capital transactions, shareholder and other equity holder agreements, and assisting registered brokers and dealers.
+Upon completing his education, Gregg Jaclin was named a partner at Anslow & Jaclin, LLP, where he focused on securities involving reverse mergers, venture capital transactions, shareholder and other equity holder agreements, and assisting NASD registered brokers and dealers.
 Because his philosophy centers around communication and structure, Gregg swiftly became an asset to his clients and his partner, and he experienced over 17 years of success in this capacity.

-However, after spending almost 20 years in this capacity, Gregg chose to broaden his horizons and pursue opportunities outside of the firm he had created.
+Gregg Jaclin chose to broaden his horizons and pursue opportunities outside of the firm he had created.
 As such, he was named a partner at Szaferman Lakind Blumstein and Blader, P.C. in 2013.
 A few productive years later, Gregg started his own consulting firm, JRB Consulting LLC, in 2017.
 Gregg Jaclin’s opportunistic attitude and desire to grow his own abilities make him an asset for his clients as they can be sure he will do whatever it takes to guide them in the right direction.

-During his three-year tenure, Gregg found himself representing individuals in courtroom settings less and less, and instead advising entrepreneurs and micro-cap businesses on how to properly establish their companies for long-term success.
-Furthermore, Gregg fielded important questions that often go unanswered, such as whether or not a company should frame itself as a sole proprietor, limited liability corporation, or incorporated.
+During his three-year tenure, Gregg Jaclin found himself representing individuals in courtroom settings less and less, and instead advising entrepreneurs and small business owners on how to properly establish their companies for long-term success.
+Furthermore, Gregg fields important questions that often go unanswered, such as whether or not a company should frame itself as a sole proprietor, limited liability corporation, or incorporated.
 Rather than allow difficult questions to remain unaddressed, Gregg Jaclin is not afraid to tackle these challenging inquiries and face problems directly.
 In doing so, Gregg demonstrates his honesty, integrity, and devotion toward his work.

 Gregg Jaclin frequently meets with members of the investment community, and leverages those connections to help clients discover new sources of capital.
 After all, private equity is one of the most difficult resources to acquire, as it is expensive and time-consuming in nature.
 However, Gregg Jaclin feels as though he can serve as an asset to his clients, whether by introducing them to the correct private equity partner(s) or by encouraging them to seek other opportunities to access capital.